Problems We Found With Sacramento's Drinking Water

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of Sacramento’s drinking and tap water, we aggregated water quality test data from the Sacramento Suburban Water District and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters we build for people in Sacramento are optimized with this research in mind.
+For Hydroviv’s assessment of Sacramento drinking water, we analyzed the most recent water quality test data from the Sacramento Suburban Water District, the U.S. Environmental Protection Agency (EPA), as well as samples that we collect and analyze.
+Our Water Nerds then research scientific and medical literature to help determine susceptibilities in your water.
+The water filters we build for people in Sacramento are optimized to remove the following contaminants.

 Source Of Sacramento Drinking Water